Business Model Breakdown

 Why It Works (Competitive Advantages)

-- ✔Broad, diversified product portfolio and pipeline across multiple therapeutic areas.
+- ✔Extensive R&D pipeline and global development capabilities across multiple therapeutic areas.

-- ✔Strong brand recognition and established relationships with healthcare systems and governments.
+- ✔Strong brand recognition and established relationships with healthcare providers and payers.

-Economic Moat: Wide (Intangible Assets/IP (patents, regulatory approvals, proprietary compounds), Brand Power (trusted name in healthcare), Efficient Scale (massive global infrastructure for R&D, manufacturing, and sales))
+Economic Moat: Wide (Intangible Assets/IP (Patents, regulatory approvals, proprietary compounds), Brand Power (Trust, reputation in healthcare), Cost Advantages (Scale in manufacturing and R&D), Switching Costs (Physician familiarity, established treatment protocols))

 What Our Analysis Says